 - Newspaper (to protect working area)

-How to Make Fabric-Covered Decorative Storage Boxes from Cardboard:
+How to Make Fabric-Covered Decorative Storage Boxes:

 Tip: Ensure the fabric is big/wide enough to wrap around the outer box edges and fold into the inside.
 Lay fabric down on protected surface with right side facing down.
 Position the empty box into the center of the fabric.